eneam/mboxviewer/README.txt

 v 1.0.2.8

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
- - Added handling of embeded images declared incorrectly as non inline attachments in the mail;
+ - Added handling of embedded images declared incorrectly as non inline attachments in the mail;
- - Fixed incorrect text aligment in some cases when printing group of mails to HTML;
+ - Fixed incorrect text alignment in some cases when printing group of mails to HTML;
  - Added html2text conversion to print mails without plain text block;
  - Added progress bar when printing mail archive to Text or HTML or CSV files;
  - Fixed race condition (introduced in 1.0.2.7) that could result in message and mail summary out of sync;